-The infographics may be freely downloaded at a high resolution to allow for printing professionally in two poster sizes (approximately A2 and A3).
+The nine infographics produced to date may be freely downloaded at a high resolution to allow for printing professionally in two poster sizes (approximately A2 and A3).
 Please note they are only being made available for personal use or when engaging in activities that will aid in drawing attention to the conservation crisis faced by the world’s albatrosses and petrels – when ACAP will be pleased to receive a mention.
-Further infographics will be produced as new featured species are chosen to support future World Albatross Days.

 Infographic illustrator, Namasri ‘Namo’ Niumim at her worktable

-The four infographics produced so far have all been created by Thai illustrator Namasri ‘Namo’ Niumim from Bangkok.
-Namo, who works in gouache, is a graduate of the School of Architecture and Design, King Mongkut’s University of Technology Thonburi with a Bachelor of Fine Arts in Communication Sesign.
-She has used preliminary concept designs by World Albatross Day Group member, Michelle Risi, along with photographs supplied by ACAP supporters to guide her work.
+The eight infographics have all been created by Thai illustrator Namasri ‘Namo’ Niumim from Bangkok.
+Namo, who works in gouache, is a graduate of the School of Architecture and Design, King Mongkut’s University of Technology Thonburi with a Bachelor of Fine Arts in Communication Design.
+She originally followed preliminary concept designs by Michelle Risi, using photographs supplied by ACAP supporters to guide her work.

-With thanks to Mark Anderson, Ian Angus, 'Pep' Arcos, Christophe Barbraud, Jonathon Barrington, Igor Debski, Karine Delord, Johannes Fischer, Kate Huyvaert, Gustavo Jimenez, Federico Alfonso Méndez Sánchez, Namasri Niumim, Richard Phillips, Stephanie Prince, Michelle Risi, Patricia Serafini, Eric VanderWerf, Barbara Wienecke and Lindsay Young for their various inputs to the infographics.
+With thanks to Mark Anderson, Ian Angus, 'Pep' Arcos, Christophe Barbraud, Jonathon Barrington, Igor Debski, Karine Delord, Johannes Fischer, Kate Huyvaert, Gustavo Jimenez, Federico Alfonso Méndez Sánchez, Julie McInnes, Namasri Niumim, Richard Phillips, Stephanie Prince, Michelle Risi, Patricia Serafini, Eric VanderWerf, Barbara Wienecke and Lindsay Young for their various inputs to the infographics.
 Sponsorships of infographics have been made by the Australian Antarctic Program and the New Zealand Department of Conservation.